Dingy skipper

 The dingy skipper (Erynnis tages) is a species of butterfly in the family Hesperiidae.

 Description

 Erynnis tages is different from other skippers because of the predominantly monochrome, gray-brown wing coloration and the marbling, which is only present on the upper side of the forewings, as well as a series of small white dots on the wing edge.
 It is probably the most moth-like British butterfly and normally rests with its wings in a moth-like fashion.
 This well-camouflaged, brown and grey butterfly can be confused with the grizzled skipper, the Mother Shipton moth or the burnet companion moth.
 Faded specimens of Carcharodus alceae are distinguished by glass spots in the forewing and by a jagged rear wing edge.
-A special feature is the restraint of the imagos, which is reminiscent of an deltoid moth with its roof-shaped wings placed one on top of the other.
+A special feature is the restraint of the imagos, which is reminiscent of a deltoid moth with its roof-shaped wings placed one on top of the other.